baxtrax/style-transfer/README.md

 # How to use
 Make sure you have the requirements setup in your enviroment.
 I use a general machine learning enviroment, so some of these you may not need.
-* Modify any hyper parameters as needed
+* Modify any hyperparameters as needed
 * Add own local files for style and content if needed
 * Modify path location constants
 * Run ```main.py```